 Terry Porayko: 204-481-3411

-Season starts early September and ends in May.
-Playing times are Sundays from 1-4 pm at the Lord Selkirk High School Gym & from 6:45-8:45 pm on Thursdays at the Daerwood School Gym.
-Primarily an adult club.
-Fees are $20/person, $50/family and a $4 drop-in charge.
+The season starts early September and ends late May.
+Playing times are Sundays from 2:45 – 5:30 pm at the Lord Selkirk High School Gym & Wednesdays from 7:00 – 9:45 pm at the East Selkirk Middle School Gym.
+Current levels of play are beginner to advanced.

 A racquet and non-marking court shoes are required.
 Please call for more info.